dortania/Getting-Started-With-ACPI/Universal/rhub-methods/ssdttime.md

-# Fixing Power Management: SSDTTime
+# Fixing RHUB: SSDTTime

 The second involves using SSDTTime which automates most of the process.
 See here on how to use it: [SSDTs: Easy Way](/ssdt-methods/ssdt-easy.md)

-To get the SSDT-PLUG, run the following:
+To get the SSDT-RHUB, run the following:

 * `7.
-Dump DSDT` then run `3.
-PluginType`
+Dump DSDT` then run `7.
+USB Reset`

-This will provide you with some files, the main one you care about is SSDT-PLUG.**aml**.
+This will provide you with some files, the main one you care about is SSDT-USB-Rest.**aml**(Same file as SSDT-RHUB).
 The DSDT and .dsl are only left for referencing or verification.

 The main things to note with this method: